rlopez19781978/pure-planck-quantization/Universe_ROL.md

 ---

 ## VIII.
-THE COSMIC TEMPORAL HALL OF MIRRORS: SCALE UNIFICATION
+THE COSMIC TEMPORAL: SCALE UNIFICATION

 The greatest illusion of mainstream astrophysics is the physical volume bias of a vast, independent "Observable Universe" measuring $3.56818 \times 10^{80} \text{ m}^3$ with a radius of $4.40 \times 10^{26} \text{ m}$ ($\approx 46.5 \text{ Billion Light-Years}$).